 Helen Lynch taught at the University of York, the University of Lodz, Poland, Nauczycielskie Kolegium Jezykow Obcych, Torun, Poland, and the University of Aberdeen before taking up her current post in 2012.

-Helen Lynch published The Elephant and the Polish Question, a collection of interlinked short stories set in Poland during the collapse of Communism, in 2009, and is currently working on a second collection, Tea for the Rent Boy, completed with the help of a Creative Scotland Writer's Bursary, was published in 2018.
+Helen Lynch published The Elephant and the Polish Question, a collection of interlinked short stories set in Poland during the collapse of Communism, in 2009.
+Her second collection, Tea for the Rent Boy, completed with the help of a Creative Scotland Writer's Bursary, was published in 2018.

 Her monograph, Milton and the Politics of Public Speech (Ashgate, Jan 2015), focuses on Samson Agonistes, Paradise Regained and the political prose of Milton and his contemporaries, using Hannah Arendt’s account of the Greek polis to illuminate seventeenth-century oratorical discourse.

 As well as the literature and politics of the early modern period (especially Milton, Spenser, Shakespeare and the connections between them), Helen is interested in polemic, rhetoric, genre and gender in the seventeenth century, and in renaissance classical reception.
 Teaching/research interests outwith this period include medieval literature (especially Chaucer), the genre of romance from the twelfth century to the present, and the nineteenth, twentieth and twenty-first-century short story.
-In Creative Writing: short fiction, life writing, travel writing, and fictional autobiography.
+In Creative Writing: short fiction, nature writing, life writing, travel writing, and fictional autobiography.